Skip to main content

 The cacheDuration is the length of time between the last listener being removed from a query and the query being deleted from the cache.
 The time can be ignored completely using ignoreCacheDuration, however using this would mean the query is never removed from memory.

-The serializer is used called the data for a query is retrieved from persistent storage.
-If you are using Cached Storage then the data is always stored as json, so you would use the serializer to turn it back to the required object.
+The storageSerializer and storageDeserializer are used to transform the data to and from the storage interface.
+If you are using Cached Storage then the data is always stored as json, so you would use the storageSerializer to turn it back to the required object.
 Individually choose to store a query or not with storeQuery.

 By default, a query catches any error and emits it as part of the query state.
 However, in development it is sometimes useful to have the query rethrow to quickly see the full stacktrace in the console, to do this set shouldRethrow to true.